 These requests should be submitted directly to the DOT Comptroller for approval.
-Upon approval, the DOT Comptroller will return the approval to the requestor and inform the Disbursements Quality Assurance Section (QAS) at dooqas@dot.state.fl.us.
+Upon approval, the DOT Comptroller will return the approval to the requestor and inform the Disbursements Quality Assurance Section (QAS) at <a href="mailto:documents-document

 If the contract/project manager wants to advance funds that exceed the initial three months expected cash needs, then a waiver must be requested from DFS.
 The request for waiver must be submitted to the DOT Comptroller and include, in addition to the items listed above: